Understanding Tenant Rights When Selling Property in North Carolina

 - Communicate Early and Transparently

-– Inform tenants of your intent to sell as early as possible to build trust and encourage cooperation. - Review the Lease Agreement and Understand Tenant Rights
+– Let your renters know right away that you want to sell your house.
+This will help you build trust and get them to work with you. - Review the Lease Agreement and Understand Tenant Rights

-– Familiarize yourself with North Carolina landlord-tenant laws, which protect tenants’ occupancy during the sale, and ensure your actions comply with the lease terms. - Encourage Cleanliness and Presentation
+Familiarize yourself with North Carolina landlord-tenant laws, which protect tenants’ occupancy during the sale, address issues related to property damage, and ensure your actions comply with the lease terms. - Encourage people to be clean and attractive

 – Complete necessary maintenance and cosmetic upgrades—both interior and exterior—without infringing on tenant rights.
 A well-maintained property is more attractive to buyers. - Partner with an Experienced Real Estate Professional